 Hyperfocus, enhanced episodic memory, imagination and pattern recognition

-Cannabis users often report four cognitive phenomena: the hyper-focus of attention, enhanced episodic memory, enhanced imagination, as well as enhanced pattern recognition.
+Let me briefly explain four effects of marijuana well known under marijuana users which are important here: the hyperfocus of attention, an enhanced episodic memory, enhanced imagination, as well as an enhanced pattern recognition.

 Enhancement of “reflective contemplation“